QiuhuaL/Udacity-DRL-Collab-Compet/REPORT.md

 sigma=0.1
 ```
 ###  The Results
 I run the MADDPG trainining multiple times with different random seeds.

-Result from one  example run is shown here, where the target score was reached in 1785 episodes.
+(1) Run 1: Result from example run 1 is shown below, where the target score was reached in 1785 episodes.
 Here is a screen shot of the trainning score output from `tennis.ipynb` for this run.

 ![Target Score ](images/target_score_run1.png)